Mpox and Imvamune Vaccine

 A vaccine is available for individuals with high-risk exposures or within a setting or community where transmission is happening.
 WDG Public Health continues to follow federal and provincial guidance on the administration of Imvamune® vaccine to protect at-risk populations against the mpox virus.
 Based on Ontario Ministry of Health guidelines, eligibility includes:

-• Are a sexual contact of an individual who engages in sex work.
+3. Sex workers (regardless of gender, sex assigned at birth, or sexual orientation) or who are a sexual contact of an individual who engages in sex work.

 Booking an appointment